rtCamp/Frappe-Manager/docs/guides/environments.md

 fm update mybench --no-newrelic
 ```

 Enabling wraps the web process with the New Relic agent (the frappe container restarts to apply).
 Works on both runtimes; it is a settings-level change.
+The stored keys live under [`[monitoring.newrelic]`](../reference/configuration.md#monitoring-newrelic) in `bench_config.toml`.